 Chapter 3.
 Deploy standalone Multicloud Object Gateway

-Deploying only the Multicloud Object Gateway component with the OpenShift Data Foundation provides the flexibility in deployment and helps to reduce the resource consumption.
+Deploying only the Multicloud Object Gateway component with OpenShift Data Foundation provides the flexibility in deployment and helps to reduce the resource consumption.
 Use this section to deploy only the standalone Multicloud Object Gateway component, which involves the following steps:

 - Installing Red Hat OpenShift Data Foundation Operator